foambubble/foam/readme.md

 **Foam** is free, open source, and extremely extensible to suit your personal workflow.
 You own the information you create with Foam, and you're free to share it and collaborate on it with anyone you want.

-Fun fact: This documentation was researched, written and published usign **Foam**.
+Fun fact: This documentation was researched, written and published using **Foam**.

 ## Table of Contents
 - [Foam](#foam)